 - 1/4 cup brown sugar

 - 1 1/2 cup flour

 - 1 1/2 teaspoon baking powder

-Preheat oven to 350F.
+Preheat the oven to 350F.

-Add chopped apples and mix.
+Add the chopped apples and mix.

-Line baking sheet with parchment paper and either shape six rolls with oiled hands or use two spoons to shape the rolls.
+Line a baking sheet with parchment paper and either shape six rolls with oiled hands or use two spoons to shape the rolls.